nanjamu/DeepLearningFinalProject/index.md

 ## Abstract

 Question-answering through highlighting has limited direct applications in the real world, while question-entailment has direct applications such as producing a medical FAQ with a good database of question/answer pairs and a retrieval algorithm.
 For this project, question-entailment is defined as whether a hypothesis sentence is true given a premise sentence.
 We want to optimize cross-lingual performance, paying particular attention to low-resource languages.
 We also want to see if cosine-similarity is a good proxy for entailment due to it's low cost.

-We found that ...
+Ultimately, we found that cosine-similarity was fairly ineffective as a proxy for entailment despite it's speed.
+Our accuracy with cosine-similarity was better than random guessing, but it was significantly below the baseline for entailment established by traditional approaches.

 ## Problem Statement